aewshopping/ssg-deploy-test/src/posts/reviews/2023-05-05-review-brotherhood-of-kings.md

 ### Begging letters

-No pre-knowledge is assumed by the author which was helpful for me as I had very little! (although I had previously read and reviewed her excellent 2022 book [Weavers, Scribes and Kings: A New History of the Ancient Near East](https://popularhistorybooks.com/posts/reviews/2023-03-10-review-weavers-scribes-and-kings/).)
+No pre-knowledge is assumed by the author which was helpful for me as I had very little!
+(Although I had previously read and reviewed her excellent 2022 book [Weavers, Scribes and Kings: A New History of the Ancient Near East](https://popularhistorybooks.com/posts/reviews/2023-03-10-review-weavers-scribes-and-kings/).)
 Podany introduces us to the Near Eastern world as gently as possible with the help of some memorable and sometimes eccentric characters.
 For example: Tushratta, King of Mitanni who was pathetically desperate to get his hands on a solid gold statue of himself from his Egyptian “brother” king.

 A lot of the fun of the book lies in hearing the words of the Kings themselves in their messages to each other.
 Here is Tushratta again, who was unusually affectionate in his letters: